- 16 Oct 2010

 A Comparative-Advantage Approach to Government Debt Maturity

-Executive Summary — Can the government do anything to discourage short-term borrowing by the private sector?
+Overview — Can the government do anything to discourage short-term borrowing by the private sector?
 HBS Professor Robin Greenwood, Harvard University and Harvard Business School PhD candidate Samuel Hanson, and Harvard University Professor Jeremy C. Stein suggest the government could actively influence the corporate sector's borrowing decisions by shifting its own financing between T-bills and bonds.
 Key concepts include:

 - Historically, there is a strong correlation between the maturity of government debt and the ratio of debt-to-GDP.